Tuesday, December 25, 2012

 The significance of arrows and shields is that such suit objects influence the meanings attached to cards in those suits.
 In Diamonds the meanings of "Delay" and "Letter" relate to movement, like that of an arrow.
 Etteilla's 1770 book is at https://archive.org/details/1770etteillaoumaniere/page/n9/mode/2up.
 In 1783 he adds "Departure" for the Knight and "Stranger" for the Page, both also related to movement, as well as, in the Reverseds, "Obstacles" and "Waiting".
 "Surprise", in the 2 reversed, could relate to the action of an arrow, as opposed to hand to hand combat.

-In the case of Clubs, Etteilla attaches the meaning of "Purse of money" to the Ace Upright, which fits one meaning of the suit, but "Nobility" when it is reversed.
+In the case of Clubs, Etteilla attaches the meaning of Bourse d'Argent, normally "Purse of Money," to the Ace Upright, which fits one meaning of the suit, but "Nobility" when it is reversed.
 In 1783 the same meaning of "Nobility" applies again, but this time to the Three.
-The Ten of Trèfles and Coins get the meaning "House", which makes sense if there were noble houses' coats of arms on the cards.
+The Ten of Trèfles and Coins get the meaning "House", which would make sense if there were noble houses' coats of arms on the cards.
 There is also the 7's "Embarassment", which is on the subject of honor.

 While in the Sola-Busca the shield suit-signs have lost their connection to the heraldics of noble houses, the same is not true of another early deck, the so-called Tarot de Paris, anonymously done in the early 17th century (10 of Coins at left below).
 Each suit-sign in Coins has on it a distinctive coat of arms, many of which have been traced by researchers to particular noble houses in France.